-Overall Award of Excellence - These entries are the top entries in each arts category and grade division, and will be the entries that advance to Texas PTA.
+Overall Award of Excellence - These entries are the top entries in each arts category and grade division and will be the entries that advance to Texas PTA.
 A maximum of 30 entries may advance to Texas PTA; one entry for each of the six arts categories in all four grade divisions.
-If including Special Artists, one per arts category may also advance to Texas PTA for the Special Artist Division.
-Note that the Overall Award of Excellence in the Special Artist Division is chosen from all grade divisions combined, not separately.
+One per arts category may also advance to Texas PTA for the Special Artist Division if including Special Artists.

+Note: The Overall Award of Excellence in the Special Artist Division is chosen from all grade divisions combined, not separately.